 Here is the main result of this section.
-In the next theorem, we generalizes the decomposition theorem of Rota-Baxter systems of groups \cite[Theorem 4.7]{ZH} to the case for twisted post groups.
-More precisely, we show that as a semigroup, the sub-adjacent semigroup $(G,\circ)$ can be decomposed as the direct sum of the sub-adjacent group $(G_1,\circ)$ and the semigroup $(K,\circ).$.
+In the next theorem, we generalise the decomposition theorem of Rota-Baxter systems of groups \cite[Theorem 4.7]{ZH} to the case for twisted post-groups.
+More precisely, we show that as a semigroup, the sub-adjacent semigroup $(G,\circ)$ can be decomposed as the direct product of the sub-adjacent group $(G_1,\circ)$ and the semigroup $(K,\circ).$